NLeech/School-management/README.md

     docker compose up -d

-Optionally, you can fill the database with random data for the fist containers run.
+Optionally, you can fill the database with random data for the first container run.
-For this run your containers with the command:
+For this run your container with the command:

-    docker compose --profile fill up -d
+    docker compose --profile fill up

 Then go to [localhost](localhost)